Oladapo-jpg/public-health-projects/README.md

 Explored health inequalities in intentional self-harm using official ONS data.
 The analysis found substantially higher age-standardised self-harm rates among LGB+ populations compared with heterosexual populations, with the highest rates observed among females.

+## Project 11: Educational Attainment Inequalities by Disability Status in the UK

+Used Office for National Statistics (ONS) data to examine educational attainment among disabled and non-disabled adults between 2014 and 2021.
+Degree-level attainment increased for both groups, while the proportion of adults with no qualifications declined.
+However, substantial educational inequalities persisted throughout the study period.

 ## Dataset